janko/rodauth-omniauth/README.md

 ## Base

 The `omniauth` feature builds on top of the `omniauth_base` feature, which sets up OmniAuth and routes its requests, but has no interaction with the database.
-So, if you would prefer to handle external logins differently, you can load just the `omniauth_base` feature, and implement your own callbacks.
+So, if you would prefer to handle external logins differently, you can load just the `omniauth_base` feature, and implement your own callback phase.

 ```rb
 plugin :rodauth do